Green's boundary relation model in a Krein space: Fitting of generalized boundary triples into Green's boundary model in the Krein space

-This is pure mathematical research.
-The data that support this paper are only mathematical statements and they are openly available in cited references.
-There are no any other data than mathematical statements.
+\textbf{Data Availability Statements:} This research is purely mathematical.
+The data supporting this paper consist solely of mathematical statements, which are openly available in the cited references.
+There are no other data involved besides mathematical statements.